 How Much Car Insurance Are Drivers Required to Carry in Alabama?

 In the state of Alabama, the minimum required coverage is as follows:

 - Bodily Injury Liability Per Accident: $50,000

 - Property Damage Liability: $25,000

-Penalties for Driving Without Auto Insurance in Alabama
+What Are the Penalties for Driving Without Car Insurance in Alabama?

 If you are ever involved in a traffic accident or pulled over, officers in Alabama will ask to see proof that you are insured.
 But they aren’t just trying to make your life difficult.
 Mandatory coverage helps protect other drivers and safeguards you against a potentially bankrupting lawsuit following a crash.

 As a result, courts in Alabama do not pull any punches if you’re caught driving without insurance – even if it’s only your first offense.
 You will have to pay up to $500 in fines, may have to serve up to three months in prison and have your registration suspended for 45 days or more.
 Plus, your car could be impounded.

 Caught driving without coverage again?
 The gloves are coming off.
 Courts have a history of making an example of repeat offenders, sentencing the uninsured to cough up as much as $3,000 in fines and serve up to six months in prison.
 Plus, you license will be suspended for a minimum of four months.

 Can I File a Claim If I Was Partially At-Fault for the Accident?